state-adapt/state-adapt/apps/docs2/docs/api/angular/index/adapt.md

 When created in a component (or service provided directly in a component), it is assumed that stores will be in use until that component is destroyed.

-In shared services with `providedIn: 'root'`, the store is initialized when a signal is read or a selector observable is subscribed to.
+In shared services with `providedIn: 'root'`, a one-off signal read does not activate the store.
-The first time a store signal is read, it kicks off an interval (default `1000` ms, determined by `signalPing`) to ping the signal graph to see if anyone is listening.
-When it detects nobody listening, and there are no subscriptions from store observables, the store is deactivated: Its state resets and its sources are unsubscribed from.
-For example, if a store has an HTTP source, it will be triggered when the store receives its first subscriber or signal read, and it will be canceled when the store loses its last subscriber, or detects no effects listening to its signals.
+After rendering stabilizes, State Adapt checks which store signals are still consumed by a template or effect and subscribes only to those stores.
+When a later render shows that a store signal is no longer consumed, and there are no subscriptions to its observables, the store is deactivated:
+Its state resets and its sources are unsubscribed.
+For example, an HTTP source is started for a rendered signal consumer and canceled after that consumer is removed.

 Sources can be defined in 4 ways: